EragonpeerGynt/Tabletop_Dice_Master/Rule_Books/Core_Rulebook/Destiny.md

 - Skills: INT + 2 (min 2)
 - Stat skill gates: STR and WIL as trained
 - Language: two (2) of their choice with partial understanding of another one (1)
-- Spells: Divine Spell gate as trained
+- Spells: Divine (WIS) Spell gate as trained

 ### Level 1